About the program

 - Cycles of new students begin three times during the year: fall, spring, and summer.

-- Applications are now being received for the spring 2016 semester.
-Plans are to begin a Saturday cycle (class meeting from 8am—2:45pm).
+- Applications are being received for the fall 2016 semester.
+Plans are to begin a Saturday cycle and a Tuesday cycle (class meeting from 8am—2:45pm).

-- Please submit applications for the spring semester by October 15, 2015.
+- Please submit application for the fall semester by June 15, 2016.

 - Application Checklist